mosaic-design-system/docs/src/components/placeholder.md

       ## Using a Placeholder

-      Only apply a placeholder to your loading screen if the average load time is longer than 0.3seconds.
-Consider using a place holder when the page has more than 1 item to load at a time.
-When using a placeholder you should start displaying the data as it loads, rather than waiting for the all the data to load.
+      Only apply a Placeholder to your loading screen if the average load time is longer than 0.3seconds.
+Consider using a Placeholder when the page has more than 1 item to load at a time.
+When using a Placeholder you should start displaying the data as it loads, rather than waiting for the all the data to load.

-      A placeholder shouldn’t be used for long-running processes or background processes (e.g. importing data or exporting reports).
+      A Placeholder shouldn’t be used for long-running processes or background processes (e.g. importing data or exporting reports).
 Use a progress indicator \[link to progress indicator] for this instead.
     icon: file_invoice
   - title: Code
     hook: code